-A performance of The Lark Ascending with Janine Jansen and the BBC Concert Orchestra:
+A performance of The Lark Ascending by Nicola Benedetti with the London Philharmonic Orchestra conducted by Andrew Litton:

 Messiaen expected to be remembered as a transcriber of birdsong as much as a composer.
 Many of his works feature motifs transcribed directly from birds, which he slowed down to incorporate in his music.
-When Alex Kolkowski talks about the painting by Chardin, at the beginning of the show, you can hear some of Messiaen’s bird-inspired organ music under our conversation (exact reference for this music to follow – when I’m back at home with my CDs).
+When Alex Kolkowski talks about the painting by Chardin, at the beginning of the show, you can hear some of Messiaen’s bird-inspired organ music under our conversation.

 This recording of a bullfinch trained to sing a German folktune can be found on the British Library CD Bird Mimicry (2006).
 Also on this CD is the sound of a jay imitating a computer modem, a starling making the sounds of a chicken and a bowerbird mimicking workers sawing wood and hammering.
 There’s also a brief appearance from Newcastle’s finest: Sparkie Williams, champion talking budgie 1958.